 building in Goderich Ontario

-If you are looking to learn about Goderich history and the surrounding area head to Huron County Museum.
-This is where I learned about a number of interesting facts about Goderich Ontario.
+If you are looking to know more about Goderich history and the surrounding area head to Huron County Museum.
+This is where I learned some interesting facts.

 Did you know…